 Fromm Four Star Nutritionals

-Judging by its ingredients alone, Fromm Four Star Nutritionals Grain Free looks like an above-average dry product.
+Judging by its ingredients alone, Fromm Four Star Nutritionals Grain Free Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.